TrackerBrief

 What the Helio Strap Pro Actually Changed

 The software layer is where most of the Pro's upgrades live.
 Amazfit added more detailed recovery scoring, refined sleep stage detection, and expanded the respiratory rate tracking that runs continuously during the night.
 The hardware chassis, strap material, and battery capacity are essentially the same as the original.
 Battery life sits around 7 days in continuous monitoring mode, which is competitive with Whoop 5.0 but trails a dedicated recovery tracker like the Oura Ring 4 in passive wear comfort.
-The Helio Strap Pro also adds connectivity improvements, with better Bluetooth stability when paired to an Amazfit watch for dual-sensor workouts.
+The Helio Strap Pro adds connectivity improvements, with better Bluetooth stability when paired to an Amazfit watch for dual-sensor workouts.

 Sensor Accuracy and Comparison With Competitors